 There are many different things that people can do to help them overcome this very difficult emotional battle.
 That said, there is no single cure or trick that will reverse the effects of the condition either.
 It takes a number of different influences and efforts.

 One tool that you can use to combat your feelings of depression is music.
 If you already love listening to music, this is probably great news.
 However, the key is to discover exactly how music can fight depression.
 That way, you can use music effectively to lift your spirits.
 To help you get started, we cover the basics below.

-Did You Know Music Can Fight Depression?
+Did You Know That Sometimes Listening to Music Fights Depression?

 According to Thrive Global, music can be a soothing and healing therapy for people with depression.
 Just as it can help make your housecleaning more tolerable, and help you power you through that extra five minutes of your workout, music can fight depression too.
 It’s true!

-How Music Can Fight Depression
+How Good Music Fights Depression